aarenson/PHPCap/README.md

 encrypt, send, receive, and decrypt messages to the REDCap service in easier-to-use methods.

-The REDCapAPI classes build on `RestCallRequest` to provide higher level methods for commonly performed tasks such as exporting sets of records defined by various criteria, importing records, and reporting problems via email.
-The REDCapAPI classes also provide methods for common related tasks such as checking advanced link authorization, retrieving parameters sent by a data entry trigger, and checking whether or not a request was sent by an authorized server.
+The PhpCap classes build on `RestCallRequest` to provide higher level methods for commonly performed tasks such as exporting sets of records defined by various criteria, importing records, and reporting problems via email.
+The PhpCap classes also provide methods for common related tasks such as checking advanced link authorization, retrieving parameters sent by a data entry trigger, and checking whether or not a request was sent by an authorized server.

 Architecture
 ===========================================================================